 Yes.
 If you work after retirement, you will still have contributions to Social Security and Medicare (FICA) withheld from your paycheck at the same rate as before retirement.

-Yes, you can collect both Social Security and unemployment benefits at the same time in Missouri.
+Can you receive Social Security disability benefits and Social Security retirement benefits at the same time?

 Technically and legally, yes, but there are a few considerations to keep in mind.
 While the Social Security Administration doesn't prohibit people on (SSDI) disability from …receiving unemployment checks, state unemployment regulations usually require all unemployment recipients to be willing and able to accept full-time work.
 This creates a conflict, because you're generally not eligible for Social Security disability benefits if you're capable of full-time work.
 When you file for unemployment compensation, all states require you to provide your Social Security number (authorized under Internal Revenue Code of 1954, 26 U.S.C.
 85, Sections 6011(a), 6050(b), 6109(a), P.L.
 98-369, Section 1137(a)(1)).
 They will share information about your claim with other government agencies to determine how unemployment affects other benefits you may receive, such as Medicaid and food stamps.
 If you are already receiving Social Security Disability (SSDI), and you are filing an unemployment claim that shows you earned more than an average of $1,000 per month, the Social Security Administration will consider you to have engaged in Substantial Gainful Activity (SGA), which will cause problems.
 The SSA allows people on disability to attempt to reenter the workforce without penalty by providing nine non-consecutive trial work months during which you can earn in excess of $1,000 per month without jeopardizing your benefits.
 However, any month that you earn more than $720 is counted toward your trial work period (TWP), so if you have already used up your nine-month allotment and you continued to earn in excess of $1,000 per month, the Social Security Administration may terminate your disability status or may initiate a Continuing Disability Review (CDR) to determine if your disability status should be terminated.
 If you earned more than $1,000 per month for more than nine months, you may be required to repay the Social Security Administration for overpaid benefits and you may also be terminated from disability.
 On the other hand, if you file for unemployment compensation based on earnings averaging $1,000 per month or less (below SGA), the unemployment claim is legitimate and shouldn't raise any red flags.
 If you are in the process of filing for Social Security disability, the conflict between simultaneously claiming to be incapable of "Substantial Gainful Activity" (SGA), which generally translates to full-time work, and contractually agreeing that you're willing to accept full-time work (under state unemployment regulations) in exchange for unemployment compensation, may result in being denied disability status (most initial claims and first appeals are denied, anyway).
 If you persist with the disability claim and proceed to a hearing before an Administrative Law Judge (ALJ), it will take approximately 18 months to two years from the date you originally filed the claim until your hearing date.
 By then, your unemployment compensation will (probably) have been exhausted and you will either have been forced to accept employment (thus ending your disability claim for all practical purposes) or will continue to be unemployed or be under-employed.
 This may be a factor in the judge's decision to award or deny disability, but it will not necessarily prevent you from receiving disability benefits.
 The disability determination process is usually long, and should not be viewed as a way of generating quick cash.
 For information regarding your specific circumstances, contact the Social Security Administration at 1-800-772-1213, or seek consultation with a disability attorney.